An Leabhar Breac: Glosses and notes

 The numerous notes which Murchadh Ó Cuindlis jotted into the margins afford us a unique glimpse of the circumstances of the writing process.
 These range from everyday details like a cat straying about or a robin singing in a beautiful voice to a nearby pillage in Lorrha by a certain Murchad Ua Madagáin.
 A persistent object of complaint for the writer is the weather, in particular the cold.
-Based on the notes, Tomás Ó Concheanainn has been able to reconstruct the time span in which certain sections had been written.
-For instance, it took the scribe about 6 weeks to write 35 pages (pp. 141–75), while some parts proved more challenging, such as a column for a poem with interlinear glosses, which cost him a day.
+Based on the notes, Tomás Ó Con Cheanainn has been able to reconstruct the time span in which certain sections were written.
+For instance, it took the scribe about 6 weeks to write 35 pages (pp. 141–175), while some parts proved more challenging, such as a column for a poem with interlinear glosses, which cost him a day.